will127534/imx585-v4l2-driver/README.md

 ### Lane Count

-If you want to use 2-lane for IMX585, change the dtoverlay name to imx585-2lane like this:
+If you want to use 2-lane for IMX585, append the dtoverlay with `,2lane` like this:
 ```
 camera_auto_detect=0
-dtoverlay=imx585-2lane
+dtoverlay=imx585,2lane
 ```